 Since every Christian has the Holy Spirit, and the Holy Spirit teaches each of us, is there any need for leadership within the church?
 Wouldn’t it be better to view ourselves as a group of equals, as every person capable of every role?
 Various verses in the Bible, such as 1 John 2:27, may seem to support this idea—but only if they are taken out of context.
 For example, when John wrote that Christians did not need anyone to teach them, did he mean they didn’t need to be taught by him?
 Did he say, don’t pay any attention to what I write, because you don’t need me or anyone else to teach you?
 This is not what he meant.

 John wrote the letter because those people did need to be taught.
-He was warning his readers against Gnosticism, against the idea that salvation is found in secret teachings.
+He was warning his readers against the idea that salvation is found in secret teachings.
 He was saying that the truths of Christianity were already known in the church.
 Believers did not need any secret “knowledge” beyond what the Holy Spirit had already given the community.
 John was not saying that Christians do not need leaders and teachers.

 Do Christians need teachers?
 The New Testament is evidence that we do.
 The church at Antioch had “teachers” as one of their leadership roles (Acts 13:1).
 Teachers are one of the gifts the Holy Spirit gives to the church (1 Corinthians 12:28; Ephesians 4:11).
 Paul called himself a teacher (1 Timothy 2:7; Titus 1:11).
 Even after many years in the faith, believers needed teachers (Hebrews 5:12).
-James warned against the idea that everybody is a teacher (James 3:1), but his comments still indicate that the church normally had people who taught.
+James warned against the idea that everybody is a teacher (James 3:1); his comments indicate that the church normally had people assigned to teach.

 Some Christians are gifted with more ability for compassion, some for discernment, some for physical service, some for exhortation, some for coordination and some for teaching.
-All Christians are equal in value, but equality does not mean being identical.
+All Christians are equal in value, but equality does not mean being identical or interchangeable.
 We are given different abilities, and although all are important, all are not the same.
 As children of God, as heirs of salvation, we are equal, but we do not all have the same role in the church.
 God puts people and distributes his gifts as he sees fit, not according to human expectations.

 Paul describes a simple hierarchy when he tells Timothy to appoint elders in churches.
 As apostle, church planter and mentor, Paul had authority over Timothy, and Timothy had authority to decide who would be elders and deacons.
 But this is a description of Ephesus, not a prescription for all future organization of the church.
 We do not see any attempt to tie every church to Jerusalem, or to Antioch, or to Rome.
 That would not have been practical in the first century, anyway.

-In Grace Communion International, we use what might be called an episcopal model (the word episcopal is based on the Greek word for overseer—episkopos, sometimes translated as bishop) because of the circumstances we find ourselves in.
+In Grace Communion International, we use what might be called an episcopal model (the word episcopal is based on the Greek word for overseer—episkopos, sometimes translated as bishop) because of the circumstances we are in.
 We believe this is the best way for our churches to have doctrinal soundness and stability.
 Our episcopal model has its problems, but so do other models, for they all involve fallible humans.
 We believe that in our historical and geographical circumstances, our style of organization can serve our members better than a congregational or a presbyterian model can.
 (Keep in mind that all models of church government, whether congregational, presbyterian or episcopal, can take a variety of forms.
 Our form of the episcopal model is radically different from that of the Eastern Orthodox, Anglican, Episcopal, Roman Catholic or Lutheran churches.)

 The head of the church is Jesus Christ, and all leaders within the church should seek his will in all things, in their own lives as well as in the functioning of the congregations.
 The leaders are to be Christlike in their leadership, which means that they must seek to help others, not to benefit themselves.
 The local church is not a work crew to help the pastor get his work done.
-Rather, the pastor is a facilitator, to help the members get theirwork done—the work of the gospel, the work Jesus Christ wants them to do.
+Rather, the pastor is a facilitator, to help the members get their work done—the work of the gospel, the work Jesus Christ wants them to do.

 Elders and ministry leaders